People Analytics · London

 Things I've built outside my day job

-Greenwich Foot Tunnel Lifts iOS App
+Thames Foot Tunnels iOS App

 I built it with Claude and Codex doing most of the heavy lifting.
 What I've learned is that a clear vision of the final product, good taste, and consistently high standards still matter a lot.
 AI can write plenty of code, but imprecise or uninformed prompts can send you down dead ends very quickly, especially when they cut against well-established Swift or SwiftUI conventions.